cider/cider/README.md

 You can join the [mailing list](https://groups.google.com/forum/#!forum/ciderci).

+## Status ##

+This is very very much still in development, use at your own risk.

 ## Tips and Tricks ##

 Cider can be used to simply add build slaves to some existing CI server.
 All that is necessary